 The student consumer and the rise of e-textbook platforms.
 By Ken Chad.Higher Education Library Technology (HELibTech) briefing paper (No. 4).
 March 2018.

-A 2017 report for the Society of College, National & University Libraries (Sconul) listed ‘students as customers’ as one of the five top ‘transformational’ trends that will impact libraries over the next ten years.
+A recent report for the Society of College, National & University Libraries (SCONUL) listed ‘students as customers’ as one of the five top 'transformational’ trends that will impact libraries over the next ten years.
 These student consumers are not all happy and one reason is the rising cost of textbooks and the lack of availability from libraries.
-The briefing paper looks at the textbook market and the moves to digital and more interactive learning resources.
-It analyses new approaches to textbook publication including Open Textbooks and institutional initiatives and new ways libraries are delivering e-textbooks to students.
+The briefing paper looks at the textbook market and moves to digital and more interactive learning.
+It analyses new approaches to textbook publication and the new ways libraries are delivering e-textbooks to students including the rise of e-textbook platforms, Open Textbooks and institutional initiatives to combat rising textbook costs.
 It concludes with an analysis of the potential disruptive impact of new user focused e-textbook platforms

 Students in many countries, especially the US and UK are concerned that the growing cost of higher education is not delivering good value.
 Excellence in teaching and a focus on measurement and assessment of learning outcomes have become entrenched in higher education policy and the strategies of academic institutions.
 In the UK this trend has crystallised in a new Teaching Excellence Framework (TEF) introduced by government in 2017.